pinobatch/240p-test-mini/nes/README.md

 Versions
 --------
-The Nintendo Entertainment System (NES) can output 240 picture lines in a progressive "double struck" mode.
+The Nintendo Entertainment System outputs 240 picture lines in a progressive "double struck" mode.
 It does not support interlaced video, and its 52-color palette is closer to HSV than RGB.
-The three main regional variants (NTSC NES/Famicom, PAL NES, and PAL famiclones) have different CPU speeds and frame rates.

-The 240p test suite for Nintendo Entertainment System was developed in 6502 assembly language using [ca65], with image conversion tools written in Python 3 and [Pillow] (Python Imaging Library).
-It compensates for regional speed differences and has been tested on authentic NTSC and PAL NES consoles and on a Dendy (PAL famiclone).
+The 240p Test Suite for NES was developed in 6502 assembly language using [ca65], with image conversion tools written in Python 3 and [Pillow] (Python Imaging Library).
+It compensates for the different CPU speeds and frame rates among the console's regional variants and has been tested on authentic NTSC and PAL NES consoles and on a Dendy (PAL famiclone).

 Artemio Urbina maintains the upstream suite on five platforms:

-* It was first developed in C for the Sega Genesis using the SGDK, using 320x224p resolution.
+* It was first developed in C for the Sega Genesis using the SGDK, using 320x224p or 256x224p resolution.
 It comes as a cartridge image or as a disc image for Sega CD.
-Version 1.16 adds support for 256x224p.
 * The TurboGrafx-16 version was made with HuC.
 It supports widths 256, 320, and 512, and heights 224 and 239.
 It comes as a HuCard image for Turbo EverDrive, a disc image for CD-ROM2 (TurboGrafx-CD